Working Beyond RGB:

 The final part will be the possibility for an entirely new video codec, which enhances the two mentioned, virtually allowing us to work with any moving image data.

 Having graduated in mathematics and computer science, Reto Kromer became involved in audio-visual conservation and restoration more than thirty years ago.
-He was head of preservation at the Cinémathèque suisse (the Swiss National Film Archive) and lecturer at the University of Lausanne and the Academy of Fine Arts Vienna.
+He was head of preservation at the Cinémathèque suisse (the Swiss National Film Archive) and lecturer at the University of Lausanne.

-He has been running his own preservation company, AV Preservation by reto.ch, and lecturing at the Bern University of Applied Sciences.
+He has been running his own preservation company, AV Preservation by reto.ch, and lecturing at the Bern University of Applied Sciences, the Academy of Fine Arts Vienna and the Elías Querejeta Zine Eskola in Donostia (San Sebastián).
 His current research includes colour spaces, look-up tables and codec programming and emulation.

 He served as a board member of the Association of Moving Image Archivists (AMIA) during two terms.